Danum Valley | The Lowdown on this Magical Place in Sabah, Borneo

 How to get to Danum Valley Conservation Area?

-Danum Valley is about 70 kilometers (44 miles) west of Lahad Datu, Sabah.
-Lahad Datu, a small town, is the collection and drop off point for tours to either Borneo Rainforest Lodge or Danum Valley Field Center.
+Danum Valley is about 70 kilometres (44 miles) west of Lahad Datu, Sabah.
+Lahad Datu, a small town, is the collection and drop off point for tours to either Borneo Rainforest Lodge or Danum Valley Field Centre.
 There are two main ways to travel to Lahad Datu.
 Firstly, by plane with flights daily between Kota Kinabalu (BKI) Airport to Lahad Datu (LDU) Airport.
-Secondly by public bus - you can cash the public bus from Kota Kinabalu (from the North Bus Terminal Inanam), Sandakan or Tawau to Lahad Dat bus station.
+Secondly, by public bus - you can cash the public bus from Kota Kinabalu (from the North Bus Terminal Inanam), Sandakan or Tawau to Lahad Dat bus station.
 If you use the public bus you will need to travel to Lahad Datu the day before your trip starts and stay overnight in Lahad Datu on one of the small number of Hotels / Hostels found there.